ttltrk/TTT/FLASHCARDS/DATA_FLASH/DATA_FLASH.md

 A data warehouse is an enterprise system used for the analysis and reporting of structured and semi-structured data from multiple sources, such as point-of-sale transactions, marketing automation, customer relationship management, and more.

 ---

+#### DATA_LAKE

+A data lake is a centralized repository that ingests, stores, and allows for processing of large volumes of data in its original form.
+It can accommodate all types of data, which is then used to power big data analytics, machine learning, and other forms of intelligent action.

+---